-The Official Plan (OP) is a guiding document that describes the planning direction for managing the local communities, future developments and infrastructure improvements for the next 30 years.
+The Official Plan (OP), as adopted by Council in 2009, is a guiding document that describes the planning direction for managing the local communities, future developments and infrastructure improvements for the next 30 years.
 The OP defines the goals and policies that move the City towards achieving the visions that are set forth in the City's Strategic Plan and Vision2020.
-The City has two official plans (Rural Hamilton OP and Urban Hamilton OP) which help to guide the vision of the Westdale community.
+The City has two official plans (Rural Hamilton OP and Urban Hamilton OP) which help to guide the vision of the Ainslie Wood community.

 The Urban Hamilton Official Plan (UHOP) outlines twelve goals related to city building, urban design, environmental, social, cultural, and economic considerations.
-Adopted by council in July 2009, the UHOP was approved in March 2011 by the Ministry of Municipal Affairs and Housing (MMAH), and ultimately became effective in August 2013.
+Adopted by council in July 2009, the UHOP was approved in March 2011 by the Ministry of Municipal Affairs and Housing (MMAH) and ultimately became effective in August 2013.
 The UHOP continues to undergo periodic updates, with the most recent occurring in October 2018.

-The Westdale neighbourhood plays a key role in this framework as it encompasses a significant destination (McMaster University) and is traversed by key transportation corridors, including Main Street.
+The Ainslie Wood neighbourhood plays a key role in this framework as it encompasses a significant destination centre (McMaster University) and is traversed by key transportation corridors, including Main Street.
 As illustrated in Figure 3, Main Street is identified in the OP as a Primary Corridor that functions as a commercial spine providing retail stores and commercial uses with focused density, intensification, and future higher-order transit which link major activity nodes.
 Main Street, between Cootes Drive and Highway 403, is designated as a transit-oriented corridor in an OP amendment adopted in October 2016.

-Figure 3: Hamilton Urban Official Plan, Schedule E
+Figure 3: Schedule E in Hamilton Urban Official Plan

-As per Schedule C of the Official Plan, the two major arterial roads in the neighbourhood are Main Street and Cootes drive while King Street, Sterling Street, Longwood Road and Macklin Street are designated as collector roads.
+As per Schedule C of the Official Plan, the two major arterial roads in the neighbourhood are Main Street and Cootes Drive while Whitney Avenue, Leland Street and Emerson Street are designated as collector roads.